Ficool

 The world turned grey, all around.
 A grey expanse could be seen through my eyes, nothing but grey, no other color finding its way into it.

-Looking deeply into the distance of the grey expanse, there where the way ahead would have lain, there seemed to be nothing.
+Looking deeply into the distance of the grey expanse, where the way ahead would have lain, there seemed to be nothing.

 Flash.